AryanV-Coder/SpyAI/README.md

-# 🕵️ SpyAI - Intelligent Surveillance System (🛠️ currently under developement)
+# 🕵️ SpyAI - Intelligent Surveillance System

 > **⚠️ DEVELOPMENT STATUS NOTICE**: This application is currently under active development and is not yet ready for production use.
 Features are being implemented progressively and may be incomplete or subject to changes.